DiRAC-Training/FM001-Bash-command-line/_episodes/01-connecting.md

 example of what you can expect from an HPC installation.
 To connect to our example computer, we will use SSH.

-SSH allows us to connect to UNIX computers remotely, and use them as if they were our own.
+SSH allows us to connect to UNIX computers remotely and use them as if they were our own.
 The general syntax of the connection command follows the format `ssh -i ~/.ssh/key_for_remote_computer yourUsername@remote.computer.address` when using SSH keys and `ssh yourUsername@some.computer.address` if only